 - Deep Bites – You cannot see your lower teeth when you bite

 - Cross Bites – Teeth that overlap in the wrong way.

 What are the options?

-Now the braces are tooth coloured.
-These can only be seen when you are standing very close to the person.
-You will be shocked at how many people have this type of appliance in their mouths and you will not have known!
+Tooth coloured braces are almost invisible, seen only when you are standing very close to the person.
+It is amazing how many people have this type of appliance in their mouths and you will not have known!
 Clear aligners (a removable brace that looks a little like a gum shield or whitening tray) can be made to be almost invisible.
-This device is only removed when you eat and causes your teeth to move into a straighter position.
+Only removed when you eat, this device causes your teeth to move into a straighter position.
 This type of brace was made famous by the Invisalign company.
 More recently the trend has been toward having “lingual orthodontics”.
-This is the most invisible type of brace, and it is placed on the inside of your teeth.
-If I am honest, this type of brace has actually fooled me, a practicing dentist.
-I have seen people who even I couldn’t tell were wearing a lingual brace!
+A totally invisible brace, fixed on the inside of your teeth.
+If I am honest, this type of brace has actually fooled me, a practising dentist.
+On occasion, I have seen people who even I couldn’t tell were wearing a lingual brace!